 The HEXBYT function obtains the ASCII, EBCDIC, or Unicode character equivalent of a decimal integer, depending on your configuration and operating environment.
-It returns a single alphanumeric character in the ASCII, EBCDIC, or Unicode character set.
+The decimal value you specify must be the value associated with the character on the configured code page.
+HEXBYT returns a single alphanumeric character in the ASCII, EBCDIC, or Unicode character set.
 You can use this function to produce characters that are not on your keyboard, similar to the CTRAN function.